Overview

 Students in their second, third or fourth year are encouraged to enroll.
 Students in their first year at ISU are encouraged to consider LDST 1220: Leading with Purpose or LDST 2700: Campus Leadership Development.

 3 credits.
-Meets U.S. Diversity requirement.
+Meets U.S. Cultures and Communities requirement.

 Course learning objectives